 Bright visual display, not just audio.
 Additional sensors locate stud edges.
 No calibration cycle required.
+Works best with standard drywall, but can also penetrate plaster and wood paneling.

 Whether you're hanging a cabinet, a mirror, or a widescreen TV, knowing where your wall studs are is vital for getting things fixed securely and safely.
 Fortunately, there are a wide range of stud finding gadgets available to help.
 No more hit and miss with a hammer or a knuckle.
 The right tool can find those studs in seconds.